-Engineering Tripos Part IIB, 4F10: Deep Learning & Structured Data, 2019-20
+Engineering Tripos Part IIB, 4F10: Deep Learning & Structured Data, 2023-24

-Leader
+Module leader

-Dr JM Hernandez-Lobato [1]
+Prof M Gales [1]

 Lecturer

-Dr J M Hernandez-Lobato, Prof PC Woodland, Dr I Budvytis [2]
+Prof M Gales and Dr Miguel Hernandez-Lobato [2]

 Timing and Structure

 Michaelmas term.
 14 lectures + 2 examples classes.
 Assessment: 100% exam

 Prerequisites

 Part IIA Modules 3F1, 3F3 and 3F8 advisable

 Aims

 The aims of the course are to:

 • This module aims to teach the basic concepts of deep learning and forms of structure that can be used for generative and discriminative models.
 In addition, the use of models for classifying structured data, such as speech and language, will be discussed Objectives As specific objectives, by the end of the course students should be able to: - Understand the basic principles of pattern classification and deep learning; - Understand generative and discriminative models for structured data; - Understand the application of deep-learning to structured data; - Be able to apply pattern processing techniques to practical applications.
 Content Introduction (1L) Links with 3F8 and 4F13.
 General machine learning, examples of structured data, DNA, vision, speech and language processing.
 Decision Boundaries and Probability of Error (1L) Definition of a decision boundary and forms that result from Gaussian class-conditional probability density functions.
 Calculation of probability of Error.
 Graphical Models and Conditional Indpendence (1L) Graphical models and Bayesian networks.
 Simple inference examples.
 Latent Variable and Sequence Models (3L) Gaussian mixture models and factor analysis; hidden Markov models and expectation maximisation.
 Deep Learning (2L) Generative and discriminative deep models.
 Forms of network and activation functions.
 Convolutional neural networks, mixture-density neural networks.
 Optimisation approaches (first/second order methods, adaptive learning rates) and initialisation.
 Deep Learning for Sequences (2L) Recurrent neural networks, and long-short-term memory models.
 Variants of RNN including bidirectional RNNs.
 Use in generative and discriminative models.
 Ensemble Methods (1L) Ensemble methods: random forests, bagging, boosting and model combination.
 Support Vector Machines (2L) Maximum margin classifiers, handling non-separable data, training SVMs, non-linear SVMs, kernel functions.
-Links with other kernel methods Gaussian Processes, Relevance Vector Machines.
-Multi-class SVMs and structured SVMs.
-Kernels over Structured Data (1L) Tree kernels, graph kernels, Fisher kernels.
-Relationship to RNNs.
-Booklists Please see the Booklist for Group F Courses [3] for references for this module.
-Examination Guidelines Please refer to Form & conduct of the examinations [4].
-UK-SPEC This syllabus contributes to the following areas of the UK-SPEC [5] standard: Toggle display of UK-SPEC areas.
+Multiclass SVMs.
+Kernels over Structured Data (1L) String kernels, graph kernels and Fisher kernels.
+Booklists Please refer to the Booklist for Part IIB Courses for references to this module, this can be found on the associated Moodle course.
+Examination Guidelines Please refer to Form & conduct of the examinations [3].
+UK-SPEC This syllabus contributes to the following areas of the UK-SPEC [4] standard: Toggle display of UK-SPEC areas.